 2022 is around the corner which means that one of our favorite IMSE literacy experts, Amy Gulley, M.Ed Literacy and Curriculum, Certified Academic Language Therapist C.A.L.T and an IDA Certified Dyslexia Specialist, has the opportunity to share her literacy predictions for the year ahead.

 It’s hard to believe that we’re two years into the pandemic and the subsequent degrees of disrupted instruction for students.
-Remember the incredibly fast pivot to distance learning and incredible steps that brave and tireless schools around the country took to lessen the learning fallout?
+Remember the incredibly fast pivot to distance learning and the incredible steps that brave and tireless schools around the country took to lessen the learning fallout?
 And while teachers and parents went above and beyond to keep children engaged in learning, it seems the great divide among students in terms of engagement, connectivity, and access to proper equipment was exposed in a whole new way for the country to see from the confines of their homes.

 With that in mind, here are three predictions that will be front and center in 2022.